The Doctrine Of Baptisms

 so those who believe in him receive:

-and full adoption into the household of God with all the rights and priveleges thereof,
+- and full adoption into the household of God with all the rights and privileges thereof,

 “At that day ye shall know that I am in my Father, and ye in me, and I in you.”

 As we saw earlier, Jesus, the Son of God, came to be “in the Father” by his baptism in the Jordan river, when by his own righteousness he went down into the water, came up, was anointed with the Holy Ghost (Acts 10:38), and received public confirmation of his being the Son of God by a voice from heaven (1 John 5:7).
 He became the first to be literally “born of water and of the Spirit”, and from this point forward (not from his physical birth), he was openly called the Son of God (Romans 1:4, Matthew 3:17, Luke 1:32, 3:22, Mark 5:7, etc…).

 And, as the scripture declares, the only way to be “in” Jesus Christ the Lord is by baptism in his name.